PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/table_recognition/02.png"/>

 If you are satisfied with the performance of the pipeline, you can directly integrate and deploy it.
 You can choose to download the deployment package from the cloud, or refer to the method in [Section 2.2 Local Experience](#22-local-experience) for local deployment.
 If you are not satisfied with the effect, you can <b>fine-tune the models in the pipeline using private data</b>.
-If you have local training hardware resources, you can start training directly on your local machine; if not, the Galaxy Zero-Code platform provides a one-click training service.
+If you have local training hardware resources, you can start training directly on your local machine; if not, the Baidu AI Studio provides a one-click training service.
 No code is required; simply upload your data to start the training task.

 ### 2.2 Local Experience
 Before using the General Table Recognition pipeline locally, ensure you have installed the PaddleX wheel package following the [PaddleX Local Installation Guide](../../../installation/installation.en.md).